Webinars & Videos

 SWHR hosted a fireside chat to discuss the risks and impact of CVD on maternal morbidity and mortality and highlight the importance of screenings and follow-up care that address personalized needs of pregnant patients to improve overall health for all women.

-Dr. Graves is a graduate of Baylor University where she received honors.
+Dr. Graves is a graduate of Baylor University, where she received honors.
 Dr. Graves received her medical degree from the University of Arkansas for Medical Sciences and was a recipient of the Purdue Fredrick Award for Excellence in Women’s Healthcare.
 She completed her internship and residency at Vanderbilt University Medical Center.
-She completed her Maternal-Fetal Fellowship at Vanderbilt University.
-During her fellowship, Dr. Graves received special training in Obstetrical Critical Care and became the director of one of the first Critical Care Obstetrical Units in the nation.
-She was previously a former division director of Maternal Fetal Medicine at Vanderbilt University as well as Assistant Dean for Diversity.
-She is currently the Medical Director and managing partner of Tennessee Maternal Fetal Medicine and the Medical Director for Perinatal Services at St Thomas Health Systems.
-She is a Professor at the University of Tennessee and serves as clinical and adjunct professor for Vanderbilt University and Meharry Medical College, respectively.
+She completed her maternal-fetal fellowship at Vanderbilt University.
+During her fellowship, Dr. Graves received special training in obstetrical critical care and became the director of one of the first critical care obstetrical units in the nation.
+She is currently the medical director of Maternal-Fetal Medicine Specialists of Tennessee and the medical director for perinatal services at St Thomas Health Systems.
+She is also a professor at the University of Tennessee and serves as a clinical professor for Vanderbilt University and adjunct professor Meharry Medical College.

-In 2014, Dr. Graves along with Dr. Stacy Davis, a cardiologist started the Collaborative Perinatal Cardiac Center, a joint venture between Tennessee Maternal Fetal Medicine and St. Thomas Health, which is one of the first in the nation to address maternal heart care from the preconception period through postpartum care with a focus of long-term prevention.
+In 2016, Dr. Graves, along with Dr. Stacy Davis, a cardiologist, started the Collaborative Perinatal Cardiac Center, a joint venture between Tennessee Maternal Fetal Medicine and St. Thomas Health, which is one of the first in the nation to address maternal heart care from the preconception period through postpartum care with a focus of long-term prevention.

-On a personal note, Dr Graves serves as a keyboardist and choir director for her church and works with the youth ministry and is the proud mother of one son, who is a therapist in the Nashville area.
+In her spare time, Dr. Graves serves as a keyboardist and choir director for her church and works with the youth ministry.

 Support for this educational program has been provided by Amgen.
 SWHR maintains independence and editorial control over program development, content, and work products.